MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 ---
 title: "First-run setup experience for conversation intelligence in sales app"
-description: "First-run configuration of conversation intelligence for Microsoft Teams for your Dynamics 365 Sales environment." ms.date: 05/27/2022 ms.custom: ms.topic: article
+description: "Learn how to set up conversation intelligence for Teams meetings and calls through the Sales Hub app." ms.date: 05/27/2022 ms.custom: ms.topic: article